 Electronic signals always fade out over the distance traveled because of friction through the atmosphere.
 How far a signal travels depends on its frequency.
-So it stands to reason that wireless signals are also subject to this, and all of us have lost cell phone coverage in a remote area because of this fact as well.
+So it stands to reason that wireless signals are also subject to this, and all of us have lost cell phone coverage in a remote areas because of this fact as well.

 Another critical factor is the age of your home, believe it or not.
 Materials used to build homes years ago are much more resistant to radio signals than modern homes.
-One big issue is having plastered walls in your home that contain wire mesh – which interferes and blocks radio signals.
+One big issue is having plastered walls in your home that contain wire mesh – which interferes with and blocks radio signals.

 Radio signal interference